jina-ai/examples/cross-modal-search/README.md

 In this example, Jina is used to implement a cross-modal search system.
 This example allows the user to search for images given a caption description.
-We encode images and its captions (any descriptive text of the image) in separate indexes.
+We encode images and its captions (any descriptive text of the image) in separate Indexes.
 The `image index` is later queried using the `text embeddings`.
 It is also possible to do it the other way around and use the `image encoding` to search for similar `text-embeddings` (captions).